Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 My Tips for Walking From St Jean to Roncesvalles

 • Start early, but not in the dark.
-Aim to set off early to avoid the heat of the day, but don’t walk before sunrise—this is a mountain trail, and visibility is important.
+Aim to set off early to avoid the heat of the day, but don’t walk before sunrise, this is a mountain trail, and visibility is important.
+If you’re planning on breaking the stage then you can enjoy a more leisurely breakfast before starting.

 • Wear comfortable hiking shoes and appropriate clothing for the weather.

 • Carry enough water and snacks.
-I recommend carrying at least 2 litres of water.
+I recommend carrying at least 1.5 litres of water.
+You can refill at the Fountain of Roland.
 Great snack options include nuts, dried fruit, bananas, hard-boiled eggs, granola bars, or a sandwich.

 • Check the weather before setting out.
 Ask at the Pilgrim Office or your accommodation.
-If you’re advised not to walk, don’t risk it—mountain weather can be unpredictable.
+If you’re advised not to walk, don’t risk it and remember that mountain weather can be unpredictable.

 • Pack waterproofs and a layers.
 Even on a warm morning, the weather in the mountains can change suddenly.